Herb Profile: Lamb's Quarter

 Lambs quarter, also called wild spinach, tastes like spinach!
 It is packed full of vitamins and minerals.
 It is one of the most nutritious greens ever studied.
 The leaves have a waxy coating that is fine to consume but you can give the leaves a bath in a bowl of water to clean off the coating prior to cooking if that is preferable to you.

-Edible Wild Food shares this about lamb's quarter, and has great recipes at this link, " Lamb’s quarters contain some oxalic acid therefore when eating this raw, small quantities are recommended.
-Cooking removes this acid.
+Edible Wild Food shares this about lamb's quarter, and has great recipes at this link.
 Lamb’s quarter can be eaten in salads or added to smoothies and juices.
 Steaming this edible weed is one method of cooking, or can be added to soups, sautés and much more.
 Drying this wild edible is one way to add this nutritious plant to your meals throughout the winter or you can blanch and freeze the leaves."

 Preparations: